-The trouble is, when we ‘should’ ourselves, our motivation is often based on a sense of obligation, rather than a genuine want or desire.
+The trouble is, when we ‘should’ ourselves, our motivation is often based on a sense of obligation or fear, rather than a genuine want or desire.
 The result can be exhausting, disempowering and self-defeating.

 So... how do you stop?

 Consciously, deliberately, replace your demanding ‘should’ language with advice that is more constructive.

 Change your language - and you’ll change your mindset.

 Here’s a two step process: